The Patriots can't really complain much about the officials anymore this season.

 Bad weather games: Come on, the Lions-Eagles game was fun.
-It was wacky, with just one attempt of an extra point because they were impossible, and players getting a face full of snow every time they dove for a pass.
-One reason the Patriots' "Tuck Rule" playoff win over the Raiders is so memorable is because it was awesome to watch two teams play in a snowstorm.
+It was wacky, with both teams not even trying extra points because they were impossible and players getting a face full of snow every time they dove for a pass.
+One of the Patriots' "tuck rule" playoff win over the Raiders is so memorable is because it was awesome to watch two teams play in a snowstorm.

 So what would be so wrong with a bad weather Super Bowl?

 It might happen.
 Here's the Farmers' Almanac update for those dates in New Jersey: